 Remember that prospective patients are looking for quick answers to their healthcare queries.
 If they don’t find your website helpful within a few minutes of visiting it, chances are they will leave and find solutions elsewhere.

 So it’s worth investing in a patient-centric website.
 Once a visitor lands on your site, it’s your goal to give them value and a reason to stay longer.
 What benefit will they get from using your website and, ultimately, your services?
 Why should they choose you over other healthcare providers?

 Take, for example, One Medical, an innovative, growing membership-based primary care practice.
 Their website is not only user-friendly but also one that touches the “pain points” of their target audience.

 They brand themselves as a practice that provides “exceptional primary care, designed for real life” and one that is “changing the way you go to the doctor.”
 They list down reasons for prospective consumers to interact with them, such as the following:

 - on-time and longer appointments

-By taking a value-based approach to healthcare marketing, you have a better chance at attracting new patients to your practice.
+By taking a value-based approach to healthcare marketing, you improve your chances of attracting new patients to your practice.
 And this can be done by building your business website around your patients’ needs instead of your brand’s.